MotoGP: Dani Pedrosa wins in Valencia as Jorge Lorenzo crashes

 However, he was catapulted off while attempting to lap a backmarker.

 That allowed Pedrosa to win, with Katsuyuki Nakasuga second and Casey Stoner, in his last MotoGP race, third.

 Lorenzo, who was not injured in his spill despite landing on his head and sliding into the gravel trap, picked up his world title at an awards ceremony later on Sunday.

-Stoner, who won the championship in 2007 and 2011, produced a late spurt to finish on the podium in his final race after retiring from the sport at the age of just 27.
+Stoner, who won the championship in 2007 and 2011, produced a late spurt to finish on the podium in his final race after

 The Australian told BBC Sport: "I took the easy way out by starting on wet tyres and to be honest, I was scared of crashing.

 "I didn't want to injure my foot any more than I have already, especially in my last race.
 You can see there were a lot of crashes today.

 "My eyes were the size of dinner plates the whole race.
 With a couple of laps to go I decided to go for it and it's a fantastic way to end it.
 I want to thank all my supporters down the years."

 With riders starting on different tyres, the first few laps were chaotic as Aleix Espargaro took a shock lead to become the first CRT rider to lead a MotoGP race.